Claude Monet — "I'm still fighting with the light, and I'm still not satisfied."

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"I'm completely worn out.
-I need a long vacation."
+"I'm absolutely exhausted.
+I need a break."

 French Impressionist painter whose Impression, Sunrise (1872) named the movement, and whose late Water Lilies series anticipated 20th-century abstraction.
 Closely associated with Pierre-Auguste Renoir (Impressionist co-founder) and Camille Pissarro (Impressionist mentor figure).
 For an intellectual contrast, see the Académie des Beaux-Arts and the Salon, the French art establishment of the 1860s-70s — The Académie rejected Monet and the Impressionists throughout the 1860s-70s, forcing them to organize the 1874 Salon des Refusés that became Impressionism's launch.
 Monet's career is the canonical example of an artistic revolution that bypassed institutional gatekeeping — the Académie's rejection inadvertently created modernism.